After learning these Snake Plant Benefits proven in research and studies of top organizations, you would like to grow this houseplant immediately!

 1. A Great Oxygen Producing Houseplant

-2. It Looks so Nice
+2. It Looks so Nice!

-Apart from being one of the best air purifying houseplants, it looks so nice and unique.
-The unsloped, thick and tall foliage without stems look so artificial, and on top of it, the shades of green, yellow or gray with the horizontal stripes make it a desiring indoor plant.
+Apart from being one of the best air-purifying houseplants, it looks so nice and unique.
+The unsloped, thick, and tall foliage without stems look so artificial, and on top of it, the shades of green, yellow or gray with the horizontal stripes make it a desiring indoor plant.

 3. It Removes Air Pollutants

-The famous NASA experiment of 1989 on indoor plants proved that plants with more leaf surface area (leafier and bigger plants) do better air purification, and snake plant is one of them.
+The famous NASA experiment of 1989 on indoor plants proved that plants with more leaf surface area (leafier and bigger plants) do better air purification, and the snake plant is one of them.

-Snake plant aka Mother-in-Law’s tongue absorbs CO2 effectively.
-A study conducted at Naresuan University, Thailand with 60-80 cm tall snake plants (Sansevieria trifasciata) revealed that CO2 level in offices was reduced with 4-5 snake plants.
+Snake plant, aka Mother-in-Law’s tongue, absorbs CO2 effectively.
+A study conducted at Naresuan University, Thailand, with 60-80 cm tall snake plants (Sansevieria trifasciata) revealed that CO2 level in offices was reduced with 4-5 snake plants.
 Check it out here!

-Exposure to benzene in the indoor environment is very common.
+Exposure to benzene in the indoor environment is widespread.
 From heating and cooling systems, solvents, paints, smoking cigarettes, etc. Check out this educational article from WHO.
 Headaches, nausea, and vomiting can be caused if you are exposed to benzene.
 Chronic exposure to benzene causes cancers related to blood cells, proved in a lot of medical research.

-Xylene is hazardous to human, and it has been reported well here.
+Xylene is hazardous to humans, and it has been reported well here.
 You can get exposed to it from paint, varnish, rust preventives, paint thinners, removers, and pesticides.
 You’ll experience nose and throat irritation if xylene is present in a small concentration in the surrounding.

 Trichloroethylene & Toluene